ApeWorX/ape/README.md

 ```

 > **Note:**
-> The above command requires the full install with the recommended-plugins.
+> The above command requires the full install which includes `recommended-plugins` installation extra.

 ## Quickstart